sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/form-submission/README.md

 When the form is submitted, your browser makes the type of HTTP request indicated by `method` (although it can only be GET or POST) and the `action` indicates where the HTTP request will be sent to.

 While there are still uses for this style of form, it's fallen out of favor.
 Submitting the form is effectively a page navigation, meaning the response from the server needs to tell the browser where to go and an entire page load is required.
-For the more modern asynchronous experience, we need to prevent this behavior, which is why the first part of a form submission handler is usually `event.preventDefault()`.
+For the more modern asynchronous experience, you need to prevent this behavior, which is why the first part of a form submission handler is usually `event.preventDefault()`.